 By now you’re probably getting the feeling that we’re not your typical bank – and you’d be right in thinking that.
 What we hear most often from graduates is how surprised they are by the relaxed and upbeat atmosphere here.
 We play as hard as we work, and whether it’s functions, sports or other social events, there’s always something to get involved in.

-Our graduates will join our Economics, Financial Markets or Prudential Supervision departments.
+Our graduates will join our Economics, Financial Markets, Prudential Supervision or Macro Financial departments.
 Suitable candidates for the programme are at least honours level graduates who have studied macroeconomics, monetary economics, finance, applied econometrics, international economics or public economics.

 Our numerous responsibilities include providing analysis, research and advice on the Official Cash Rate, as well as advice on implementing the Policy Targets Agreement, and research on New Zealand’s monetary policy framework.
-We also prepare the Bank’s quarterly Monetary Policy Statements, ensure that best practice modelling methods and a wide range of data are used in generating forecasts and monetary policy advice, and we collect and publish financial statistics.
+We also prepare the Bank’s quarterly Monetary Policy Statements, ensure that best practice modelling methods and a wide range of data are used in generating forecasts and monetary policy advice.

 Our team enables the Bank to make and put in place policy decisions that help us achieve our vision of promoting a sound and dynamic monetary and financial system.
 The Department is arranged into five teams, and you may have the opportunity to spend time in a few of them when you join us as a graduate.